-Allowance For Doubtful Accounts: The Company recognizes an allowance for losses on trade and other accounts receivable in an amount equal to the estimated probable losses net of recoveries.
+Allowance For Doubtful Accounts: Accounts: The Company recognizes an allowance for losses on trade and other accounts receivable in an amount equal to the estimated probable losses net of recoveries.
 The allowance is based on an analysis of historical bad debt experience, current receivables aging and expected future write-offs, as well as an assessment of specific identifiable amounts considered at risk or uncollectible.

-Allowance for trade receivables as of September 30, 2023 and December 31, 2022 amounted to \$ 0, for both periods.
-Allowance for other accounts receivables, including note receivables as of September 30, 2023 and December 31, 2022 amounted to \$804,478 and \$1,744,570, respectively.
+Allowance for trade receivables as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023 amounted to \$0, \$253,764 for both periods.
+The allowance for other accounts receivables, including note receivables was \$368,500 as of September 30, 2023 March 31, 2024 and December 31, 2022 amounted December 31, 2023.
+The note receivable allowance relates to \$804,478 and \$1,744,570, respectively.
+The purchase of a note receivable from a third party.
+The note receivable has collateral in certain mining permits which are strategic to KCC.
+Timing of payment on the note is uncertain resulting in a full allowance for the note.